 4. Opt for Organic

-Yes, cutting the distance food travels to arrive on your plate is an excellent move towards sustainability, but research shows those “food miles” only account for 11% of your meal’s carbon footprint – the rest of comes from conventional food production, which requires lots of environmentally unfriendly inputs in the form of synthetic fertilizers and pesticides.
+Yes, cutting the distance food travels to arrive on your plate is an excellent move towards sustainability, but research shows those “food miles” only account for 11 per cent of your meal’s carbon footprint – the rest of comes from conventional food production, which requires lots of environmentally unfriendly inputs in the form of synthetic fertilizers and pesticides.
 Be sure to opt for the organic growers next time you’re wantering through the tables.

 - Organic food is not just healthier for you – it’s healthier for the planet too – as the Rodale Institute’s 30-year comparison of organic and conventional confirmed (1)